 Run the experiment by clicking ‘Yes’ on the pop-up box that appears and suggests that the geometry gap be lowered to the correct distance to start the experiment, if not already lowered.

-Observe the real time plot generated by the rheometer that reports the loss (G’) and storage (G’’) moduli.
+Observe the real time plot generated by the rheometer that reports the storage (G’) and loss (G’’) moduli.

 NOTE: The G’ and G” are the storage and loss moduli, respectively.
 The storage modulus represents the tendency for the material to recover its original shape following stress-induced deformation and is equivalent to elasticity.
 The loss modulus represents the extent to which the material resists the tendency to flow and is representative of fluid viscosity (see Figure 4).